 1934 Gertrude Stein and Virgil Thomson collaborate on an unusual Broadway "opera," Four Saints in Three Acts.
 It runs 32 performances at the 44th Street Theatre, followed by a 16 performance return engagement at the Empire Theatre.

-1954 Augustin Duncan, the American producer-director-actor dies today in Astoria, New York.
+1954 American producer, director, and actor Augustin Duncan dies in Astoria, New York.
 In 1922 he directed and starred in Eugene O'Neill's The First Man, and in 1926 he starred in and directed Sean O'Casey's Juno and the Paycock.
 He was 81 years old.

 1973 Demonstrating the difference in sensibilities between London and New York, the farce No Sex Please, We're British, opens at Broadway's Ritz Theatre en route to a 16-performance flop run.
 The London original continues for a run of 6,761 performances, their longest-running comedy ever.